SharePoint/PnP-Guidance/articles/Configure-SP-Provider-Hosted-Apps-For-Distribution.md

 # Configure SharePoint Provider-Hosted Add-ins for Distribution

-All SharePoint Provider-Hosted add-ins created using Visual Studio 2013 include a NuGet package that adds SharePoint-specific code and references to the web application that serves as the RemoteWeb for the SharePoint app.
+All SharePoint Provider-Hosted add-ins created using Visual Studio 2013 include a NuGet package that adds SharePoint-specific code and references to the web application that serves as the RemoteWeb for the SharePoint add-in.

 The NuGet package added to the web application project by the Office Developer Tools in Visual Studio is not present in the NuGet package registry and therefore attempts to perform a NuGet package restore will fail because it cannot find a matching package.